How to apply to TCC as an international student!

 Receive Form I-20

-After your admission application file is complete and we have received all required documents, your I-20 will be processed and mailed to you in a pre-arrival packet.
+After your admission application file is complete and we have received all required supporting documentation, your Form I-20 will be processed and mailed to you in a pre-arrival packet.

-Your Form I-20, your Certificate of Eligiblity for Nonimmigrant Student Status, is an important document that you must keep in a safe place at all times.
+Your Form I-20, the Certificate of Eligibility for Non-Immigrant Student Status, is an important document that you must keep in a safe place at all times.
 It demonstrates that you have been accepted to study at TCC as an F-1 visa student and is required to apply for your visa.

 Then, make an appointment for a visa interview at the U.S. embassy or consulate nearest you.
-Bear in mind that wait times to schedule an interview can vary greatly from country to country, so be sure to check the wait time at the location nearest you.
+Keep in mind that wait times to schedule an interview can vary greatly from country to country, so be sure to check the wait time at the location nearest you.

 Arrival in the United States